elastic/opensearch-benchmark-workloads/wikipedia/README.md

 ### Parameters

-This track accepts the following parameters with Rally 0.8.0+ using `--track-params`:
+This workload accepts the following parameters with Rally 0.8.0+ using `--workload-params`:
 - Index settings:
   - `number_of_replicas` (default: `0`)
   - `number_of_shards` (default: `1`)